 Funding levels provided by the EGI Community for central coordination continue at approximately the current level of around €1.6M annually contributed to EGI.eu through the participation fee.
-Approximately 50% of this funding is spent on Core EGI Activities at EGI.eu and 50% spent externally funding Core EGI Activities with external partners who match these external funds with their own internal effort.
-In addition, all NGIs would continue to fund their own internal hardware costs and
+Approximately 50% of this funding is spent on Core EGI Activities at EGI.eu and 50% spent externally funding Core EGI Activities with external partners who match these external funds with their own national effort.
+A prioritised list of the Core EGI Activities has now been developed and will be used to determine which activities will be undertaken if funds are limited.
+In addition, all NGIs would continue to fund their own internal hardware costs and employment of necessary support staff.
+The national funding that purchases the physical hardware and employs the personnel required to operate and maintain the infrastructure would be expected to continue.